Ernyoke/ervin-szilagyi-static-site/src/articles/fluentbit-with-ecs-configuration-tips-and-tricks.md

     Condition Key_value_matches ecs_task_definition_family windows.*
 ```

 The above FILTER will rename the `ecs_task_definition_family` field to `family` if the value of the `ecs_task_definition_family` starts with `windows.*`.
 Please note `windows.*` is a regular expression.
-Aside from the `Key_value_matches` condition there are a bunch of other conditions we can use.
-All of them can be find in the [Fluent Bit documentation for Modify](https://docs.fluentbit.io/manual/pipeline/filters/modify#conditions).
+Aside from the `Key_value_matches` condition, there are several other conditions we can use.
+All of them can be found in the [Fluent Bit documentation for Modify](https://docs.fluentbit.io/manual/pipeline/filters/modify#conditions).

 ## Routing and Multiple Outputs

-One of the most important ability of Fluent Bit is to have support for multiple outputs.
-For example, we can deliver a log message to a centralized logging aggregator which is built upon ElasticSearch, while we can also have native CloudWatch alerts and notifications at the same time, since our error logs are delivered to an SQS topic and being processed by a Lambda Function.
-In order to achieve this architecture, aside from having support for multiple output sink, we also need a way to determine which record goes to which output.
-This is solved routing.
+One of the most important abilities of the Fluent Bit agent is to offer support for multiple outputs.
+For example, we could deliver every log message to a centralized logging aggregator which is built upon ElasticSearch, while at the same time, we could direct error messages to an alerting system.
+To achieve this architecture, we need to introduce the concept of routing records.

-In case of a Fluent Bit configuration file, routing requires the presence of two important concepts: `Tag` and `Match`.
-When we create an input, we can add an optional `Tag` property.
-Every record from this input will have this tag.
+Routing requires the presence of two important other entry properties: `Tag` and `Match`.
+When we create an INPUT, we can add an optional `Tag` property.
+Every record originating from this INPUT will carry this tag.
 For example:

 ```bash
 [INPUT]